sarina/rst-tutorial/Exercise 5/README.rst

 Exercise 5
 ##########

-Your task is to match this output:
+Your task is to match this output (note! the horizontal line is drawn by GitHub as part of the header.
+You do not need to explicitly draw it):

 .. image:: Match_This_Output.png